sit right back

 so in neither case was comprehension a big winner.
 We're still editing

 them so no need to point out mistakes.
 You'll be writing long emails.

 position.
 Courtesy of George

-A boat frozen in water.
-Yes, that day I lierally walked on water, just
+Yes, this is a boat, frozen in water.
+That day I literally walked on

 The boats namesake, Spaz our nutty cat.

 Gracie our possibly more sane or nutty cat.
 We're not sure yet as she